sridhar0605/docker_metrics/readme.md

 # misc
-tweak the input params in the stack yaml to query for either the all the repos under an user name or particular repo's
+tweak the input params in the stack yaml to query
+for either all repos in side a username/Organization
+or one single particular repo.

 mod these lines in the yml stack
 ```
   - "IMAGES=sridnona/crispresso, sridnona/mutation_caller, sridnona/rnaseq_docker"
-       # - "ORGS=sridnona"
+  - "ORGS=sridnona"
 ```

 ![](metrics.gif)